Automatically grab screenshots of web pages, sized perfectly for the viewport

 The options that you need to know are:

-• -W 1024 (or --width=1024)
+-W 1024

-The width of the resulting image.
+The width of the resulting image.-H 768

 The height of the resulting image, but keep in mind that this is ignored if the webpage is taller than the number you specify.
 As Paul Hammond puts it: “With tall or wide pages that would normally require scrolling, it takes screenshots of the whole webpage, not just the area that would be visible in a browser window.”
-This is fine, as you’ll see—and actually, I like having the whole page available in an image, just in case I want to use more than the first visible part in the viewport.
+This is fine, as you’ll see—and actually, I like having the whole page available in an image, just in case I want to use more than the first visible part in the viewport.-F

 Specify the directory in which images are saved, instead of the current working directory.